TRAINING YOUR DOG TO WEAR A MUZZLE.

-To get yourself a baskerville muzzle follow the link below to Amazon, remember to look at the size guide to get the right size for your dog.
+When buying a baskerville muzzle remember to look at the size guide to get the right size for your dog.
 If you have a dog that pulls on the lead try a non pull harness, or a halti, introduce them like the muzzle, build up a good association to them with good treats before trying them on, take it in stages, over a couple of days if necessary.
 The harness and halti will not work with all dogs but will with most, depends on your dogs amount of drive and the owners input, get some professional help if you need it.

 Why not take a look at my first book Elmer no ordinary wolf, a novel about the trials and tribulations of a young wolf family, and get an idea about where your dog comes from.

 copyright 2013-22 Paul lindley